Una donna da guardare

-Una donna da guardare (also known in English-speaking countries as What a Girl and Pamela) is a 1990 Italian erotic movie directed by Michele Quaglieri and starring Pamela Prati.
+Una donna da guardare (also known in English-speaking countries as What a Girl and Pamela) is a 1990 Italian erotic film directed by Michele Quaglieri and starring Pamela Prati.

 Plot

 Gianni is a middle-aged man with sexual problems.
 His doctor, seeing that medicines are useless, advised him to try to have relationships with several women.
 Only a beautiful psychologist will be able to solve her problem.